EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

 Randomise Values for the participant
 =====================================
 There are several ways to randomize numbers and inputs.
-In Novaland, we have used the tactic of creating a table and determining the values that have an impact on the game beforehand.
+In Novaland, we use a pre-defined table with randomized values that determine treatments.
-This way, we prevent too many similar results from occurring.
+This way, we prevent errors that may occur due to randomization during the experiment.

 Create a CSV Data
 ____________________________________

 We use the CSV format for inputting and outputting data from the program.
-There are many different tools that can be used to create CSV data, including Excel, for example.
+There are many different tools that can be used to create CSV files, including Excel, for example.

-Here is an example of a CSV data:
+Here is an example of data in a CSV file:

 .. code-block:: console